kporten/template-react/README.md

 If you want to develop a SPA, you do not need to make any changes to the template configuration to start it.

+But some lines of code are only needed in library mode and therefore can be deleted:
+- `vite.config.ts` (see comments)
+- `package.json` (exports are not necessary)

 The `yarn build` command creates a production-ready build of your code in the `/dist` folder.
 You can then publish the contents of this folder on a platform of your choice (e.g. in a CDN).
 Or you can add this job to the CI workflow.

 ### Library

-If you want to build a library, uncomment the marked lines in the `vite.config.ts` file and remove the `index.html` file.
+If you want to build a library, uncomment the marked lines in the `vite.config.ts`.

+Note the entry point in the configuration.
+Files that are not imported in the entry point will not be included in the library.
+These files and their dependencies can be removed (e.g. `index.html` or `index.tsx`).

-The `yarn build` command creates a production-ready build of your code in the `/dist` folder.
-You can then publish the contents of this folder as a package in a registry of your choice (e.g. npmjs.org) with `yarn publish --non-interactive`.
+The `yarn build` command creates a production-ready build of your library code in the `/dist` folder.
+You can then publish the contents of this folder as a library in a package registry of your choice (e.g. npmjs.org) with `yarn publish --non-interactive`.
 Or you can add this job to the CI workflow.

 The following adjustments are recommended if you want to ship type declarations with your library: